Is it possible for Tabasco sauce to go bad? Tabasco sauce can be stored properly for up to ten years. Here’s how to know if it’s gone bad.

 - Store unopened sauce bottles in dark, cool places, such as kitchen cabinets.

 - For best results, keep an opened Tabasco bottle in the fridge with the sealed cap.
-If you live in a hot and humid climate, always keep an opened bottle of Tabasco sauce refrigerated.
+If you live in a hot and humid climate, keep an open bottle of Tabasco sauce refrigerated.

 - The fancier varieties (containing veggies and fruits) of Tabasco sauce should always be refrigerated.

-- Try to keep the crusting on the opening of the bottle to a minimum because it permits bacteria to proliferate.
+- Try to keep the crusting on the bottle’s opening to a minimum because it permits bacteria to proliferate.
 After each usage, wipe away any excess with a paper towel.